benlavender/homelab-docs/guides/Linux/guides/pipewire.md

 ## WirePlumber:

 WirePlumber is a session and policy manager for for both PipeWire and PulseAudio.
-It is used for managing streams to and from their respective devices and applications.
+It is used for managing streams to and from their respective devices and applications and is useful on desktops when we may switch to different devices.

 On most distributions the `wireplumber` package can be installed to provide this session manager.

 ### Configuration:

-For backup purposes the default configuration files are located in `/usr/share/wireplumber/` so do not edit these files directly.
+For backup purposes the default configuration file is located in `/usr/share/wireplumber/wireplumber.conf` so do not edit this directly.
 For system-wide create configuration files in `/etc/wireplumber/` and for user-specific configuration create files in `~/.config/wireplumber/`.

+> **Note:** Configuration files are prioritised by number and the the default files end with `50-` so create custom files starting with `-51` for example.